 (I wrote this in 2017, about a much missed shop.
 I've reposted it because a couple of people asked about the name of the blog...)

 Classical CD did a lot right.
 Prices were always in line with mail order companies and the internet, at least for new releases.
 The owners also maintained strong links with the live music scene in the area.
 Beyond simply stocking all the brochures (always useful), they ran stalls and signings at the Royal Concert Hall, and sold tickets for events at some other venues.
-More recently, they shared the shop space with a bookshop run by a local charity, Music For Everyone, presumably helping to bring in new c
+More recently, they shared the shop space with a bookshop run by a local charity, Music For Everyone, presumably helping to bring in new customers.

 Richard & Tom, Classical CD